This post contains affiliate links (SEE DISCLOSURE POLICY)

 But HOT sandwiches, now that’s a game changer!

-I created this sandwich because I love Greek food.
-So… if you like your sandwiches HOT, give this Mediterranean Monte a try!
+I created this sandwich because I love Greek food and I like my food HOT!
+So… if you like your sandwiches hot, then give this Mediterranean Monte a try!
+You won’t be disappointed.

 Mediterranean Monte Sandwich

-This hot Mediterranean take on the monte cristo sandwich is perfect to make when you are craving Greek flavours like Kalamata black olive and feta.
+This gourmet sandwich is a Mediterranean take on the Monte Cristo sandwich and is perfect when you are craving Greek flavors like Kalamata black olive and feta.
+Ham, grape leaves, a lemony, garlic aioli and melty cheese bring it together to make the best gourmet sandwich you've ever had!

 - 2 slices sliced ham